DragonSenses/budget-tracker/README.md

 # budget-tracker
  A budget tracking web app that displays the users balance, income, and expenses.
-Also tracks specific transactions which  dynamically reflects on the balance, income, and expenses.
+Also displays the transaction history which dynamically updates the balance, income, and expenses when new transactions are added.

 # Description